DelaCruz-Rashelle/IDAST/docs/api-guide/PANEL_QUESTIONS_ANSWERS.md

 #### 1. History Data (Energy Logs) - PERMANENT STORAGE

-**Location:** Inside the ESP32 device, in a file called `/history.csv`
+**Location:** In the MySQL database on the backend server (Railway)

-- This is like a spreadsheet file stored on the ESP32
+- This is like a spreadsheet stored in the cloud database
 - Each row records: when it happened, how much energy was used, battery level, device name, and session time
-- The ESP32 adds new rows to this file automatically over time
+- The backend automatically stores telemetry data received via MQTT
-- **Important:** This data stays saved even if you turn off the ESP32
+- **Important:** This data stays saved permanently in the cloud database
+- **Backup:** Data is stored in the cloud, so it's safe even if ESP32 is reset

-**Think of it like:** A diary that the ESP32 writes in every day
+**Think of it like:** A cloud-based diary that automatically saves everything

 #### 2. Grid Price - PERMANENT STORAGE